<- Return to FTA Home Page | <- Return to FTA Tax Rates Page

 Taxes: Oregon Dept. of Revenue

 South Dakota Constitutional Amendment A, Marijuana Legalization Initiative was approved on the 2020 ballot [53.4% to 46.6%].
+NOTE: Constitutional Amendment A is currently being litigated in state court.

 The amendment would require the South Dakota State Legislature to pass laws providing for a program for medical marijuana and the sale of hemp by April 1, 2022.